Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Earning transferable points like Chase Ultimate Rewards points is the trick to travel flexibility!
 And often times, you can get more value for your points by transferring to airline and hotel partners instead of redeeming for cash back.

-But to transfer Chase points to travel partners from no annual fee cards like the Chase Freedom or Chase Freedom Unlimited, you’ll need to have another eligible Chase card, like the Chase Sapphire Preferred.
+But to transfer Chase points to travel partners from no annual fee cards like the Chase Freedom or Chase Freedom Unlimited, you’ll need to have another eligible Chase card, like the Chase Sapphire Preferred Card.

 Otherwise, the points you earn with the Freedom Unlimited can only be redeemed for 1 cent each for cash back or towards travel.